oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README.md

 ## Deleting the Generated Domain Home

-Sometimes in production, but mostlikely in testing phases, you would like to remove the domain home that is generated using `create-domain.sh` script.
+Sometimes in production, but most likely in testing environments, you would like to remove the domain home that is generated using `create-domain.sh` script.
+This can be achieved by running the generated delete domain job script in the `/path/to/weblogic-operator-output-directory/weblogic-domains/<domainUID>` directory.

 ```
 $ kubectl create -f delete-domain-job.yaml